BrookeMorr/Snake-game/README.md

 # Snake-game
-The snake game written in Java
+The famous snake game written in Java, in which a player uses the arrow keys to move the snake around the board to eat food.

 ## Personal reflection
 💭 **Process:**